 Staff and facilities

-The music staff currently consists of two full-time teachers, two part-time teachers and a music department administrator, together with twenty four visiting peripatetic staff on all the mainstream instruments as well as instruments such as the jazz piano and electric guitar.
+The Music staff currently consists of three full-time teachers and a music department administrator, together with twenty three visiting peripatetic staff on all the mainstream instruments as well as instruments such as the jazz piano and electric guitar.

 There is enthusiastic support from other subject teachers, many of whom take part in school music ensembles.
 There are three main teaching/rehearsal rooms as well as the Hallam Hall and 11 smaller practice rooms.
 The department has excellent computer facilities including midi keyboards and software such as Cubase and Sibelius 7.